 This updated guide is designed to help anyone understand the background check process for daycare workers, which can help eliminate any issues before they show up.

 A background check for daycare workers is a little bit unique compared to a standard background check that someone might expect from a pre-employment background check.
-It’s more like a caregiver background check.
+It’s more like a background screening for caregivers.

 With a daycare background check, the standard searches will be performed as well as a few additional checks (special databases) that are specific for those who are working with children.
-They are also useful when combined with child abuse background checks.
+They are also useful when combined with assessing risks of child abuse.

 Standard checks that will be a part of what shows up on employment related background check include: